pbogdan03/pbogdan03.github.io/_posts/2014-12-14-First-Post.md

 layout: post
 title: First Post
 author: Bogdan
 excerpt: This is my first post using Jekyll and Github Pages.
-It should be 70 characters long.
+Nothing new here.
 ---

 This is my first post using Jekyll and Github Pages.
 It is more of an experimental page